himi1/MedNet/ReadMe.md

 ## To run

 0. iOS projects run on Xcode(A software only available on MacOS).
-It can be downloaded through the App store on MacOS.
+It can be downloaded through the App store on MacOS
 1. open file /MedNet/SQLLiteDataStore.swift and change the value of dbPath variable to the location of MedNet.db in your system For example: